firebase/firebase-functions/.guides/setup.md

 Use the Firebase Emulators to test your function locally before deploying.

-Tell the user to run the following command in a separate terminal window to start the emulators:
+A human should run the following command in a separate terminal window to start the emulators:

 ```bash
 # Start the functions emulator
 firebase emulators:start --only functions
 ```

-The user can then interact with the function at the local URL provided by the emulator.
+A human can then interact with the function at the local URL provided by the emulator.

 ## 4. Deploy to Firebase